 In 2008, David was appointed Chief Executive of the Ministry of Economic Development.
 From 2012 to 2017, he was the inaugural Chief Executive of the Ministry of Business, Innovation and Employment, where he was responsible for the stewardship of multiple regulatory systems.

-David is an independent non-executive director of Contact Energy and chair of VicLink, the commercialisation subsidiary of Victoria University of Wellington.
-He was made a Companion of the Queen’s Service Order in 2018.
+David is currently chair of New Zealand Growth Capital Partners, and Wellington UniVentures (the commercialisation subsidiary of Victoria University of Wellington).
+He is also a director of Contact Energy and the Cooperative Bank.
+David was made a Companion of the Queen’s Service Order in 2018.

 David is a member of our Regulatory Committee.